 There are Significant Damages

 Unfortunately, it is expensive to bring a medical malpractice lawsuit.
 As a result, if a patient suffered damages because of this malpractice, these damages need to be substantial.
-Otherwise, the cost of pursuing the case may be greater than the possible recovery.
-For these reasons, to pursue this type of claim, the patient needs to show that the injury they sustained resulted in lost wages, excruciating pain, significant suffering and hardship, a disability, or extensive current and future medical expenses.
+Otherwise, the cost of pursuing the medical malpractice case may be greater than the possible recovery.
+For these reasons, to pursue this type of claim, the patient needs to show that the injury they sustained resulted in lost wages, significant pain, extensive suffering and hardship, a disability, or considerable current and future medical expenses.

 What Are Some Examples of Medical Malpractice Claims?

 Medical malpractice can take on many forms.
-However, some of the more common examples of this malpractice include a medical professional:
+However, some of the more common examples of when medical malpractice occurs include: